29 Apr 2020

 I am still booking virtual appointments and I would love to chat.
 You don’t have to do this alone, there is no “perfect” that you have to hold yourself up to.

 Some days you will drink the smoothie and go for a walk – celebrate those days!
 Some days you will lay on the couch and eat the Mac and cheese – be gentle on yourself those days!
-And if you need help to develop a plan that works for you – reach out and we can work together.
+And if you need help to develop a plan that works for you – reach out, we can help!

 Natural Choice Medical Clinic